abhishekdev8928/dms-approach/README.md

 ## 🤝 Folder Sharing System {#folder-sharing-system}

-### How Folder Sharing Works
+### How Personal Folder Sharing Works

 ```
 ┌─────────────────────────────────────────────────┐
 │            FOLDER SHARING WORKFLOW              │
 ├─────────────────────────────────────────────────┤
 │                                                 │
 │  1.
-User A (Owner) shares folder with User B   │
+User A (Owner) shares "My Docs" with User B│
 │     ↓                                           │
 │  2.
 System verifies:                            │
+│     • Folder is PERSONAL type                   │
-│     • User A has permission to share            │
+│     • User A has permission to share (OWNER/CO_OWNER)│
-│       (OWNER/CO_OWNER)                          │
-│     • User B is not User A (can't share with    │
+│     • User B is not User A (can't share with self)│
-│       self)                                     │
-│     • For ORG folders: additional checks        │
 │     ↓                                           │
 │  3.
 Create FolderShare record                   │
 │     • Store share metadata                      │